 Fluid leaks through that crack, thus reducing pressure in the system and making the power steering pump work harder to make up for the loss of pressure.
 As a result, the steering wheel does not get enough supply of fluid to turn freely, and you will have to exert much more force than usual.

-If upon inspection, it’s hard to turn steering wheel but fluid is full, then the next likely culprit is a thickening power steering fluid.
+If, upon inspection, it’s hard to turn steering wheel but fluid is full, then the next likely culprit is a thickening power steering fluid.
 This is an unavoidable problem that occurs as time goes by.

-Like all other types of fluid in a vehicle, the power steering fluid doesn’t have an infinite life and it also collects dirt and debris over time.
-Therefore, it’s crucial to regularly change it as per the manufacturer’s recommended intervals.
+Like all other types of fluid in a vehicle, the power steering fluid doesn’t have an infinite life, and it also collects dirt and debris over time.
+Therefore, it’s crucial to change it regularly as per the manufacturer’s recommended intervals.

 Failure to change it within the specified period means the fluid will thicken and lose its ability to lubricate the system properly.
 A thickened power steering fluid might still allow you to turn the wheel, but you’ll have to use far more force to do so, and a steering wheel hard to turn in incidents that require instant steering might compromise your safety.